How Is Fault Determined In A Baltimore Car Accident Case?

-It goes without saying the the participating driver’s in a Maryland automobile accident are going to have opinions about what, or most likely who, caused it.
+It goes without saying the the participating driver’s in a Baltimore automobile accident are going to have opinions about what, or most likely who, caused it.
 Police officers, claims adjuster, attorneys, judges and jurors all give their conclusions on who caused an accident.
 Obviously, the conclusions offered by judge or a jury are going to be conclusive, absent an appeal.
 But what set of rules guide those conclusions?
 In a most general sense, As Attorney Eric T. Kirk will tell you.

 “…the body of principles that will be utilized to determine fault after a typical Maryland automobile accident is known as “the rules of the road”.